🌙

 Craig Wright

-It all started when he was the first person in 2015 to make a big media splash about supposedly being Satoshi.
-He appeared in a BBC interview, where he vaguely described his fabricated history as the leader of the "Satoshi group," which supposedly involved a computer forensics expert named Dave Kleiman.
+It all started when he was the first person in 2015 to make a big media splash about claiming to be Satoshi.
+To further the scheme, he appeared in a BBC interview where he described his fabricated history as the leader of the "Satoshi group," which supposedly involved a computer forensics expert named Dave Kleiman.

-Mr. Kleiman sadly passed away in 2013 and as a result, Wright began to use his past business relationships with Kleiman as "proof" they were Satoshi together.
+Mr. Kleiman sadly passed away in 2013 and as a result, Wright came up with a scummy plan to use his past business relationships with Kleiman as fake proof that they were Satoshi together.

-Wright actually gained international attention as Satoshi when he duped former Bitcoin programmer Gavin Andresen in London, England.
+Wright actually gained international attention with many reporters believing he was Satoshi when he duped former Bitcoin programmer Gavin Andresen in London, England.
 Wright used a tampered laptop to sign a message with Satoshi's supposed private key, and it all turned out to be completely fake.

 Over time, though, Wright's fraudulent past began to make waves in the media.
-It was discovered that he forged all of his Satoshi evidence and plagiarized the vast majority of his academic papers.
-It was also revealed that he fled Australia after federal agents raided his house in connection to fraud where he faked supercomputer research in exchange for free tax credits.
-As it turns out, his "Tulip Supercomputer" didn't exist.
+It was discovered that he forged all of his Satoshi evidence and plagiarized numerous academic papers.
+Also, it was revealed that he fled Australia after federal agents raided his house in connection to fraud where he faked supercomputer research in exchange for free tax credits.
+As it turns out, his "Tulip Supercomputer" doesn't exist.

 It's incredibly frightening how Craig Wright has even convinced some investors that he's Satoshi Nakamoto.
-No other Faketoshi on this list even comes close to Wright's level.
-It is no surprise that BSV is at an all-time low.
+No other Faketoshi on this list even comes close to Wright's level, making it is no surprise that BSV has decreased so greatly.